wangfowen/owenwangdotcom/blog/_posts/2019-03-26-new-zealanalysis.md

 ---

 _Welcome to the Newsletter Series.
 [Ivy](http://ivyxu.co/?utm_source=referral&&utm_medium=owenwangdotcom){:target="_blank"} and I co-write a [periodic newsletter](https://mailchi.mp/03e9ab1adc54/ivyowen){:target="_blank"}.
-This piece is adapted from an edition of it._
+This piece is adapted from an edition of it, dated when the newsletter came out._
 <br/>
 <br/>

-Greetings from a blurry view in Sydney!
-We’ve come to the end of our stay in New Zealand and we’re on a short layover to our next destination: Shanghai.
-Friends in China, HK, and Vietnam or will come to these places in Q2 hit us up!

-As time goes on, our purpose have become more structured, turning into set quarterly and monthly goals.
-Each quarter we have an overarching goal and every month we choose a topic to learn about.
-For Q1, Owen wanted to experience farm life and Ivy wanted to experience van life.
-Ivy made an effort to learn about meditation, the economics of cryptocurrency, and how to be a better negotiator.
-Owen recipe tested for his cook book, learned about the technical aspects of cryptocurrency, and how to be a not-terrible negotiator (his last used strategy was starting a salary discussion with "I don't care about money").

-Negotiation studies paid off as we managed to negotiate Owen's contracting salary up $35/hour!
-It also failed when Owen blurt out our other offer is for $2000 when the price on the table with the potential buyer for Red Rover was for $5500.

-In Q2, Ivy wants to immerse in Asian work and life culture as well as explore the manufacturing space.
-Owen wants to see what life as a freelance developer is like, with the freedom to set his own schedule and projects.
-For April, Ivy will interview westerners who have built successful careers in Asia and Owen will work on his Chinese fluency.

-In our last newsletter we talked about our personal reflections from our time in New Zealand.
-As we head out, we wanted to spend this one talking about our reflections on New Zealand itself.
+We previously talked about [our personal reflections](/blog/vanalysis){:target="_blank"} from the last three months.
+As we leave the country, we wanted to talk about our reflections on New Zealand itself.

 ## Kiwis are very trusting (boy are we going to have culture shock in China)